 The Ifrit accuses Māhān of moral failings, its fiery form shifting to mirror his fears: a snarling dog, a venomous scorpion, a towering inferno.
 Māhān, overwhelmed, pleads for mercy, confronting his sins in the Ifrit’s illusions.

 Through repentance and fervent prayer, he weakens the Ifrit’s hold, its flames fading as his resolve strengthens.
-Finally, the Ifrit retreats, its purpose as a moral enforcer fulfilled, leaving Māhān to emerge wiser, vowing to uphold righteousness.
+Finally, the Ifrit retreats, its purpose as a moral enforcer fulfilled, leaving Māhān to appear wiser, vowing to uphold righteousness.

-The Ifrit and the Porter (One Thousand and One Nights)
+The Ifrit and the Porter

 In another tale from One Thousand and One Nights, a porter in Baghdad is hired by a group of young women to carry goods to a luxurious house filled with feasts, music, and laughter.

 The women, pitying the prince, seek to break the curse.
-They prepare a ritual with sacred oils and chants, confronting the Ifrit when it appears in a storm of flames and smoke, its form monstrous with horns and a lashing tail.
+They prepare a ritual with sacred oils and chants, confronting the monster when it appears in a storm of flames and smoke, its form monstrous with horns and a lashing tail.

-In the end, the prince is restored but loses an eye in the ordeal, a mark of the Ifrit’s wrath.
+In the end, the prince is restored but loses an eye in the ordeal, a mark of the creature’s wrath.
 He marries one of the women, who becomes his queen, and they honor the fallen heroine.

 Ifrit vs Other Jinn